Confidence and discoveries with e-values: Conclusion

 \subsection{Acknowledgments}

 We are grateful to Peter Westfall for his advice about the literature on Bayesian two-sample \textit{t}-tests.
 We thank Glenn Shafer, Aaditya Ramdas, and participants in the course ``Game-theoretic statistics'' (January--April 2021) for helpful comments.
+The presentation was greatly improved as result of the comments by two referees, an Associate Editor, and the Editor (Sonia Petrone).
+For most of our simulation and empirical studies in Sections~\ref{sec:simulation}--\ref{sec:empirical} we used Python.
+We also used the \textsf{R} package \texttt{hommel} \citep{Goeman/etal:2019R} and a dataset available in the \textsf{R} package \texttt{qvalue} \citep{Storey/etal:2019}.